aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/macro-project/assign-macro-code-to-form-control/_index.md

 {{% /alert %}}
 ## **Assigning Macro Code to Form Control using Aspose.Cells**
-The following sample code creates a new workbook, assign a Macro Code to a Form Buttom and saves the output in the XLSM format.
-Once, you will open the output XLSM file in Microsoft Excel you will see the following macro code.
+The following sample code creates a new workbook, assigns a Macro Code to a Form Button, and saves the output in the XLSM format.
+Once you open the output XLSM file in Microsoft Excel, you will see the following macro code.

 {{< highlight java >}}